adriangh-ai/CLS-metaphorit/README.md

 # CLS-metaphorit

-This repository contains the code and results of our project on automatic metaphor detection using the BERT-based model.
+This repository contains the code and results of our project on automatic metaphor detection using the BERT-base-multilingual-cased model.
 The goal of the project was to classify sentences as metaphorical or non-metaphorical.

 ## Dataset